Special Vehicles in MarylandPage Overview

 However, you can title the trailer if you'd like.
 Currently, all you need to pay is the State Retail Sales Tax.

-If you're handy enough to make your own trailer, you can register and title it with title application.
+If you're handy enough to make your own trailer, you can register and title it with Application for Certificate of Title (Form VR-005).
 You will have to provide two photos of the trailer from the side and from the rear.
 If MVA approves your application, you'll receive a Vehicle Identification Number (VIN) for the trailer.

 Boat, Camping, Tent, or Travel Trailers

 These types of trailers are golden tickets to the wonderful world of camping.
-You must obtain a title for them by submitting an application with all required documents listed on the form.
+You must obtain a title for them by submitting an Application for Certificate of Title (Form VR-005) with all required documents listed on the form.

 Registration isn't necessary, but if you'd like to do so, you'll have to get your trailer safety inspected before MVA will process your request.